marrlab/DomainLab/doc_output.md

 ### Output structure
-By default, libDG generate outputs to a folder called "zoutput" relative to the current working directory.
+By default, this package(library) generate outputs to a folder called "zoutput" relative to the current working directory.
 The structure is something similar as follows. ([] means the folder might or might not exist)

 ```
 zoutput/